Our Mission

 About our Non-Profit:

-1) Vocational Job Training: our flagship program equips autistic adults with the skills needed for careers in pet care.
+Our flagship program equips autistic and neurodivergent adults with the skills needed for careers in pet care.
 Over 70 hours, trainees learn animal handling, customer service, and facility management, while exploring diverse career opportunities in animal welfare by visiting local pet care businesses.
 Graduates earn certificates, personalized reference letters, and job search support, including resume writing and interview preparation, to help them secure employment in the pet care industry.
-This opportunity is primarily for autistic individuals seeking a career in pet care; however, other neurodiverse individuals seeking a career in pet care are welcome to apply and join if space permits.
-We prioritize individuals who are enthusiastic about pursuing career opportunities.

 Meet our Board of Members